sisinflab/Ducho/README.md

 Docker is easily the best option to run any NVIDIA/CUDA-based framework, because it provides docker images with everything already setup for almost all your needs.

-First of all, you need to install docker engine on your machine.
+First of all, you need to install the docker engine on your machine.
 Here is the official [link](https://docs.docker.com/engine/install/ubuntu/) for ubuntu.
 Then, for the sake of the demos provided in this repository, you might also need docker compose (here is a reference [link](https://docs.docker.com/compose/install/standalone/)).

 Quite conveniently, you can find several CUDA-equipped images on Docker Hub.
 You may refer to this [link](https://hub.docker.com/r/nvidia/cuda ).
 Depending on your CUDA version, you may also need to install nvidia-docker2 (in case, here is a [reference](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html)).